RSC-RP/rare-disease-wf/README.md

 additional images, you will have to make your own cache in your own association so that you have write access.
 You will probably want to copy images from the bioinformatics association to your association in that case so that you don't have to re-download everything.
-See `singularity.cacheDir` in `sasquatch.config`.
+See `singularity.cacheDir` in `conf/sasquatch.config`.

 ## Outputs